Sommeliers have been forced to pivot in the pandemic, and their futures remain uncertain

 That point is echoed by Erik Segelbaum, former beverage director for the Starr Restaurant Group based in Philadelphia who formed his own consulting firm, Somlyay, in 2019.
 That independence helped him survive the pandemic, though last year certainly did not match his business plan.
 Segelbaum helped found the United Sommeliers Foundation, a nonprofit offering aid to laid-off beverage professionals, and he lobbied Congress in favor of covid-relief aid for restaurant workers and against tariffs on imported wine.

-Segelbaum fears the pandemic will reinforce a popular misconception that sommeliers are high labor costs, even though beverage sales account for a restaurant’s greatest profit margins.
+Segelbaum fears the pandemic will reinforce a misconception that sommeliers are high labor costs, even though beverage sales account for a restaurant’s greatest profit margins.
 “It’s going to be hard to convince restaurants to put their money in sommeliers right now, but that is the smartest place for them to invest, even when operating at 25 or 50 percent capacity,” he says.

 Earlier during lockdown, Roberton used his enforced time off to hone his wine tasting skills and post YouTube videos.
 Many somms have gone into wine education (podcasts are numerous).
 Others have entered retail, a sector that has thrived during the pandemic, or importing.
 Cellar liquidation — appraising a collector’s treasures before an auction or during a divorce — is another job path for somms.